sethmlarson/sethmlarson.dev/app/markdown/2024-05-02/security-developer-in-residence-weekly-report-35.md

 * Submitted a few bugfixes and [released Truststore v0.9.0](https://github.com/sethmlarson/truststore/pull/136), [upgraded pip's vendored copy](https://github.com/pypa/pip/pull/12662).
 * Created the [April report](https://github.com/ossf/alpha-omega/pull/361) for Alpha-Omega

-That's all for this week! 👋 If you're interested in more you can read [last week's report](https://sethmlarson.dev/security-developer-in-residence-weekly-report-34).
+That's all for this week! 👋 If you're interested in more you can read [next week's report](https://sethmlarson.dev/security-developer-in-residence-weekly-report-36) or [last week's report](https://sethmlarson.dev/security-developer-in-residence-weekly-report-34).